• About

 4. Long-term Savings for Spending Account 10%

 This jar is to set aside money for larger purchases.
 While similar to your play jar, this money should be used for more expensive things.
 This could include a new car, vacations, upgraded electronics, or any other luxury expenses.
-Keep in mind, these items usually require more time to save, but small monthly contributions can add up quickly.
+Keep in mind, these items usually require more time to save, but small monthly contributions can really add up quickly.

 Furthermore, you can look at this jar as your rainy day fund.
 If you experience any unexpected expenses or emergencies, this jar will protect your other accounts from depletion.
 Since this money is intended for indulgences, it will not leave you in financial trouble if you need to spend it.